Skip to content

 class_map: { train: "train" } # person value -> mode_class in the CSV (identity here)

-require_properties: ["commute_mode"] # skip people missing these properties
+require_properties: # skip people missing any of these

 # Per-leg CSV columns to store on Subset.member_metadata, keyed by field name: